greenhas/spg_website/content/Communities/2022-02-05-This-whole.md

 ---
 date: 2022-02-05T08:04:14-05:00
-title: "🔗linkblog: just finished 'All Options Are Not on the Table as Biden Moves Troops Closer to Ukraine - The New York Times'"
+title: "🔗 linkblog: just finished 'All Options Are Not on the Table as Biden Moves Troops Closer to Ukraine - The New York Times'"
 tags: ["link","Communities","Ukraine"]
 ---
 This whole situation sucks.